chef/chef-web-docs/content/ctl_chef_client.md

 **Start a run when the Chef Infra Client is running as a daemon**

-A Chef Infra Client that is running as a daemon can be woken up and started by sending the process a `SIGUSR1`.
+A Chef Infra Client that's running as a daemon can be woken up and started by sending the process a `SIGUSR1`.
 For example, to trigger a Chef Infra Client run on a machine running Linux: